fbpx

 ABOUT NEW ZEALAND

-Home >> WHO FRENZ ARE >> Team>> About New Zealand
+Home >> WHO FRENZ ARE >> About New Zealand

-Thinking about a move to NZ?
+Thinking about a move to New Zealand?

 New Zealand is a well kept secret.
 Tucked away at the bottom of the Pacific, to the East of Australia, our country of 5.1 million is a growing mix of cultures, interests and economic drivers.

-The country, which part of the British Commonwealth, is made of two main islands (with clever designations of North Island and South Island) as well as smaller islands and protectorates.
+The country, which is part of the British Commonwealth, is made of two main islands (with clever designations of North Island and South Island) as well as smaller islands and protectorates.

 Generally speaking, Kiwis are gregarious and renowned triers – the first to successfully climb Mt Everest, the first country to give women the vote – and home of Xena and Lord of the Rings, being just a few of the bragging examples.